pmlefeuvre-met/sitingclass/README.md

 # R package `sitingclass`
-This vignette demonstrates how `sitingclass` package computes the exposure of a weather station.
+The `sitingclass` package computes the exposure of a weather station.
 Currently, the package is built for Norwegian weather stations that are maintained by the Norwegian Meteorological Institute (aka Met).

 ## Startup
 ### Installation
 The package `sitingclass` is available on Met's Gitlab and can be installed using `remotes::install_git()`.
 Downloading the package requires an id and token that I deliver on-demand.
-See [Authentication] on how to make your id and token accessible to your R environment.
+See [Authentication](#Authentication) on how to make your id and token accessible to your R environment.

 ```R
 remotes::install_git("https://YOUR_GIT_ID:YOUR_GIT_TOKEN@gitlab.met.no/pierreml/sitingclass.git",force=T)